subhra74/xdm/README.md

 ## Features
-Download files at maximum possible speed.
-(5-6 times faster)
+- Download files at maximum possible speed (5-6 times faster than conventional downloaders).
 - XDM can save video from YouTube, Dailymotion, Vimeo, Facebook and thousands of popular video sharing sites.
-- Works with all modern browsers on Windows, Linux and Mac OS X. XDM supports [Google Chrome][10], [Chromium][10], [Firefox Quantum][11], Vivaldi, and many other popular browsers.
+- Works with all modern browsers on Windows, Linux and Mac OS X. XDM supports [Google Chrome][18], [Chromium][18], [Firefox Quantum][19], [Vivaldi][20], [Edge][21] and many other popular browsers.
 - XDM has built in video converter, which lets you convert downloaded video to MP3 and MP4 formats.
-- Supports HTTP, HTTPS, FTP as well as video streaming protocols like MPEG-DASH, Apple HLS, and Adobe HDS.
-XDM also supports Authentication,Proxy Servers, Cookies, Redirection etc.
+- Supports `HTTP`, `HTTPS`, `FTP` as well as video streaming protocols like `MPEG-DASH`, `Apple HLS`, and `Adobe HDS`.
+- XDM also supports authentication, proxy servers, cookies, redirection etc.
-- Video download,clipboard monitoring, automatic antivirus checking,scheduler, system shutdown on download completion
+- Video download, clipboard monitoring, automatic antivirus checking, scheduler, system shutdown on download completion.
-- Resumes broken/dead downloads caused by connection problem,power failure or session expiration.
+- Resumes broken / dead downloads caused by connection problem, power failure or session expiration.
 - Works with Windows ISA, auto proxy scripts, proxy servers, NTLM, Kerberos authentication.

 ## Building from source